 -p –base string Base URL or Base working directory to use for relative references

--k –skip-check string Skip checking for a valid OpenAPI document, useful for linting fragments or non-OpenAPI documents
+-k –skip-check bool Skip checking for a valid OpenAPI document, useful for linting fragments or non-OpenAPI documents

 Full flags begin with a double hyphen.